luisfmsonegrao/MedicalBot/README.md

   **Note**: **MedicalBot** is protected by an API key, which you must have in order to query the agent.

   ### Live performance monitoring
+  Positive feedback rate and task completion rate are periodically fetched from CloudWatch and shown below for convenience.

   ![MedicalBot PositiveRateFeedback](./resources/figures/dashboard-feedback.png)

   ![MedicalBot PositiveRateTaskCompletion](./resources/figures/dashboard-taskstatus.png)